xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 When you buy a condo, it is your property and you have unrestricted right to rent out your apartment and make it a full investment property.

 With a Coop, however, you need approval from the Coop's Board of Directors if you want to sublet your apartment.
-This is because when you purchase an apartment in a coop, you do not own the deed to property; rather you become a tenant-shareholder and owns shares of the building.
+This is because when you purchase an apartment in a coop, you do not own the deed to property; rather you become a tenant-shareholder, which gives you shares of the building.
 The number of shares is based on the size of the apartment so a two-bedroom apartment is worth more than a studio apartment and as such, has more shares.
 The coop's sales package should includes sublet policy.

 ### Maintenance Fee